The Newton polygon of a planar singular curve and its subdivision: Preliminaries

-\begin{proof} By Lemma~\ref{toric_action} and Proposition~\ref{tropic_action}, it is enough to prove the lemma only for $u=(1,0)$.
-Let us restrict the equation $F$ to the line $y=1$.
-It has a root of multiplicity $m$, but the degree of the restriction is $m-a$, therefore $F$ is identically $0$ on $y=1$, hence $F$ is divisible by $y-1$.
-Divide $F$ by the maximal power of $y-1$, say $b$.
+\begin{proof} By Lemma~\ref{toric_action}, it is enough to prove this lemma only for $u=(1,0)$.
+The degree of the polynomial $F(x,1)$ is $m-a$, but $F(x,1)$ has a root of multiplicity $m$ at $1$, therefore $F$ is identically zero on $y=1$, hence $F$ is divisible by $y-1$.
+Let $b$ be the maximal number such that $F$ is divisible by $(y-1)^b$.
 Clearly $b\geq a$, otherwise we can repeat the above argument.
-Therefore $F$ is divisible by $(y-1)^a$, and both vertical sides of $\Delta(\A)$ have the length at least $a$.
-The latter, since it is true for all $u\in\ZZ^2$, implies that $\Delta(\A)$ is $m$-thick. \end{proof}
+Therefore $F$ is divisible by $(y-1)^a$, and both vertical sides of $\conv(\A)$ have lattice length at least $a$. \end{proof}